walicar/chatPDF/README.md

 3. Run the server by calling `npm start`

 ## Using the Website

-Upload a document in the docs page by creating an index in Pinecone and embedding it with your document.
+Upload a PDF by clicking the "Manage Documents" button.

-To talk with the document that you uploaded, go to the home page and select the index associated with the document you uploaded and ask it a question.
+To talk with the PDF that you uploaded, go to the home page and select your PDF from the document dropdown box.

+If you want to switch from Pinecone to Chroma, make sure you have Chroma running, then select Chroma from the service dropdown box.

 ## Roadmap

-goal: locally hosted chat bot to interface with PDF
+GOAL: locally hosted chat bot to interface with PDF

-- In Progress: Integrate ChromaDB into ChatPDF to replace Pinecone
-  - as of 5/14/23 Chroma cannot be run in-memory in JS, but can be run in a Docker container
 - BLOCKED: Integrate with GPT4All TS bindings
   - as of 5/22/23 official bindings haven't been made yet